SkTamim/rhino5-commands/README.md

 ### Practical Use Cases
 * **Use Case 1 (2D Collaboration):** You have designed a 3D ring, but a colleague needs to create a 2D technical drawing in AutoCAD.
 You would create a scheme that sets "Export surfaces as" to "Curves" and checks "Project to plane."
 When you export the Top view of your ring using this scheme, the drafter will receive a perfectly flat, clean 2D line drawing.
 * **Use Case 2 (Manufacturing Prep):** A laser engraving machine's software only accepts simple polylines from a DXF file.
 You would create a scheme where the Curves tab is set to convert all splines to polylines.
-This ensures the file you send is 100% compatible with the machine.
+This ensures the file you send is 100% compatible.

 ### Other Information
 This command is essential for any workflow that involves moving data from Rhino to AutoCAD.
 Creating multiple, named schemes for different tasks (e.g., a "2D for Laser" scheme, a "3D for Engineer" scheme) can save a significant amount of time.